-8 Signs of Tree Roots in Your Pipes & How to Fix It
+8 Signs of Tree Roots in Pipes & How to Fix Them

-Does your dream home have a line of tall trees that provide shade and add to the overall aesthetic of your home?
-Trees can add a lot of character to your home, but if not maintained, they could wreak havoc on your plumbing system.
+Your dream home might be lined with tall trees that provide shade and add to the overall aesthetic of your property.
+Trees can add a lot of character to your home, there’s certainly no dispute about that.
+However, if you do not maintain them, underground tree root invasion can wreak havoc on your plumbing system.

-Tree roots seek out nutrients in the ground and your sewer line is the perfect place for them to get it.
-If there are any weak points or cracks, tree roots can make their way into your pipes and cause a whole host of plumbing problems.
+Like all living things, tree roots seek nutrients to grow and thrive.
+The most common source of nutrients for a tree’s root system is moisture in the ground.
+As it happens, your drain pipes and sewer line are the perfect place for them to get that moisture.
+If you have broken pipes with any weak points or cracks, tree roots can penetrate your underground pipes.
+This can lead to a whole host of plumbing problems.

 Once there are roots in your pipes, they will continue to grow and spread.
-At first, this might not have a noticeable effect, but as the roots grow and enlarge they can cause a major blockage and even damage the pipes.
+At first, this might not have a noticeable effect.
+However, as the roots grow and enlarge they can cause a major blockage.
+A blockage that can even damage the pipes.

-One of the first signs of a blocked drain is a sink, bath and/or showers that slowly drain.
-If you’ve begun to notice slow draining water, be sure to keep an eye out for more sighs of tree roots in your sewer lines.
+One of the first signs of a blocked drain is slow emptying drains, whether in the sink, bath or shower.
+If you’ve begun to notice slow-draining sinks or drain holes in your home, be sure to keep an eye out for additional signs of tree roots in your sewer lines.

-No, we’re not talking about that regular bath draining gurgle at the end of a relaxing bath.
+No, we’re not talking about that regular bath-draining gurgle at the end of a relaxing soak.
 Blocked drains are often accompanied by a sinister gurgling noise from nearby drains whenever you flush the toilet, run water or empty a sink.

 This is the sound of water struggling to get through whatever is blocking your drain.

-Another telltale sign of a blocked drain is a toilet that often backs up.
-Tree roots in your pipes are an especially bad blockage in a toilet drain as they catch toilet paper and other debris, worsening the blockage very quickly.
+Another tell-tale sign of a blocked drain is a toilet bowl that often backs up.
+Tree roots in your pipes are an especially bad blockage in a toilet drain.
+This is because they catch toilet paper and other debris, worsening the blockage very quickly.

 If waste is getting trapped by tree roots blocking your sewer line, eventually there will be a very unpleasant smell emanating from your drains.
 As time goes on and more waste accumulates at the tree root blockage, the smell will only get worse.